elasticio/code-component/README.md

 of the component.
 Below is a sample for the reference:

  - `console`: - more on [Node.js console](https://nodejs.org/dist/latest-v5.x/docs/api/console.html),
- - `process`: - Current Node.js process,
+ - `process`: - current Node.js process,
- - `require`: - Module require,
+ - `require`: - module require,
  - `setTimeout`: - more on [setTimeout](https://nodejs.org/dist/latest-v5.x/docs/api/timers.html),
  - `clearTimeout`: - more on [clearTimeout](https://nodejs.org/dist/latest-v5.x/docs/api/timers.html),
  - `setInterval`: - more on setInterval,
  - `clearInterval`: - more on clearInterval,
- - `msg`: - Incoming message containing the payload from the previous step,
+ - `msg`: - incoming message containing the payload from the previous step,
+ - `cfg`: - step's configuration.
+At the moment contains only one property: `code` (the code, being executed),
+ - `snapshot` - step's snapshot,
  - `exports`: {},
- - `messages`: - Utility for convenient message creation,
+ - `messages`: - utility for convenient message creation,
  - `request`: - Http Client (wrapped in `co` - [this library](https://www.npmjs.com/package/co-request)),
  - `wait`: - wait,
  - `emitter`: user to emit messages and errors